 Fort Myers Criminal Defense Lawyer

-I could sit here and boast about specific cases which have resulted in positive outcomes for my clients; however, I wouldn’t want to represent or guarantee a specific outcome in your case.
+I could sit here and boast about specific cases that have resulted in positive outcomes for my clients; however, I would not want to represent or guarantee a specific outcome in your case.

 What I will guarantee is that I will spend the time it takes to provide you the best possible outcome given your particular situation.

 By listening carefully, I will learn the subtle details that set your case apart from the rest.
 I will then use my experience as a Prosecutor to anticipate the next move of the Government and will be prepared to react accordingly.
 I will also take the time to discuss the long term consequences that a seemingly good resolution may have on your future career and life plans.